Student Experience Testimonials

 Senior research engineer, Solace Power

-I moved from Iran to Canada in 2012 to start my PhD program in electrical engineering.
-MUN’s graduate program prepared me for after-academia life by teaching me both technical and soft skills that are required to have a successful career in today’s industries.
+I moved from Iran to Canada in 2012 to start my Ph.D. program in electrical engineering.
+MUN’s graduate program prepared me for after-academia life by teaching me the technical and soft skills required to have a successful career in today’s industries.

 (Thumeera R. Wanasinghe, PhD, 2017)